tbusser/Intermediary.js/README.md

 The method returns `null` when the provided namespace could not be resolved to an existing channel.
 It will return `false` when the namespace was resolved to a channel but the channel as no subscriber with the provided ID.
 The result is `true` when the subscriber was removed from the channel.

 ## Changelog
+2014-11-27:

+- Added a JavaScript Codestyle ruleset.
+This resulted in some warnings, these have all been fixed in this version.
+This release does not contain any functional changes.

 2014-10-28:

 - Made a change to `publish`.
 A publish to a channel without a message would result in the channel name not being the second argument but the first.
 To make sure the channel name is always the second argument there is now a test to see if there was a message object and if not, the first argument will now have the value `null`.